($1,350) Movers From Baton Rouge, LA to Columbia, SC

 When is the best time to move from Baton Rouge to Columbia?

-The best time to move from Baton Rouge to Columbia is during the transitional seasons of spring or fall, considering the summer highs of 94ºF and the winter lows of 35ºF in Columbia.
+The best time to move from Baton Rouge to Columbia is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in Baton Rouge.

 When is the cheapest time to move from Baton Rouge to Columbia?